Davante Adams Player Prop Bets for NFL Week 18 | Green Bay vs. Detroit 1/9/2022

 Matchup vs. Detroit

-- Adams is averaging 55.6 receiving yards per game in 11 career matchups against the Lions, 10.9 fewer than his receiving yards prop bet over/under for Sunday's game (66.5).
+- Adams is averaging 55.6 receiving yards per game in 11 career matchups against the Lions, 3.1 more than his receiving yards prop bet over/under for Sunday's game (52.5).

-- In 11 matchups with the Lions, Adams has had a TD catch five times, including multiple scores in one game.
+- Adams, in 11 matchups, had a touchdown catch five times.
+And he had multiple TDs in one of those five games.

 - Note: Adams' stats vs. Lions date back to 2016.

-- The 255.6 passing yards the Lions allow per game makes them the NFL's 21st-ranked pass defense this season.
+- The 255.6 passing yards the Lions yield per game makes them the NFL's 21st-ranked pass defense this season.

-- The Lions have allowed 28 touchdowns through the air (1.8 per game).
-They are 24th in the NFL in that category.
+- The Lions have given up 28 touchdowns through the air (1.8 per game).
+They are 24th in the league in that category.

 Recent Performances